abilokonsky/msds_practicum/README.md

 # Objective
-Using synthetically trained computer vision to detect changes in  elevation and azimuth of a device.
+Use synthetically generated images to train a set of computer vision models that can detect changes in elevation and azimuth of a device.

-# 3 Easy Steps
+# Setup: 3 Easy Steps

 ## 1 Generate Synthetic Dataset
 ### See Notebook on Blender Model Generation